 As of 2021, Portugal spent 10.5% of its GDP on healthcare, making it the 11th biggest spender of EU/EFTA countries.
 This comes out to just over €2,000 per inhabitant annually.

-Since June 2022, Portuguese residents are no longer required to pay for visits to doctors or specialists, hospital treatment, or prescriptions.
+Since June 2022, Portuguese residents are no longer required to pay for medical treatment at a hospital, inpatient or outpatient.
 There are only two specific instances in which medical care is not free:

 Portuguese health insurance